Faculty and Staff

 Academic Adjustments and Services

 Each year, the Dean of the College writes a letter to the members of the Dartmouth College Faculty of Arts and Sciences providing information on the process for providing appropriate academic adjustments and services for students with disabilities.
-See the October 8th, 2013 letter from Dean of the College Charlotte Johnson to the members of the faculty at: Letter from Dean Johnson 10/8/13 (pdf).
+See the September 12th, 2014 letter from the Interim Dean of the College, Inge-Lise Ameer, and Michael Mastanduno, Dean of the Faculty of Arts and Sciences, to the members of the faculty at: Letter to Faculty 9/12/14 (pdf).

 Dartmouth College is committed to providing access to programs for all students.
 There are many ways in which a faculty member can assist students with various disabilities in the classroom.
 See the Common Academic Adjustments for Students web page for general information about approaches that often match up with certain kinds of disability-circumstances.